Organisations: Unauthorised or harmful deposit, treatment or disposal etc of waste/ Illegal discharges to air, land and water

 Step 4 – Starting point and category range

-Having determined the category, the court should refer to the tables in the drop down boxes below.
+Having determined the category at step three, the court should use the corresponding starting point to reach a sentence within the category range in the drop down boxes below.
 There are four tables of starting points and ranges: one for large organisations, one for medium organisations, one for small organisations and one for micro-organisations.
+The starting point applies to all offenders irrespective of plea or previous convictions.

 General principles to follow in setting a fine